-The Yusuf Hamied Visiting Professorships will enable four Fellows and Foreign Members of the Royal Society per year to make visits to India of between 3 to 12 weeks.
+The Yusuf Hamied Visiting Professorships enable eight Fellows and Foreign Members of the Royal Society to make visits to India of between 3 to 12 weeks.
 The Yusuf Hamied Visiting Professorships cover return international flights up to a maximum of £5,000 and weekly travel grant of £1,000.

 Applications are open to all Fellows and Foreign Members of the Royal Society.
 Applicants cannot be a member of the Society’s Board, the awarding body for the scheme.

-The Royal Society’s Board will review the applications received and select four Fellows for the Visiting Professorships per year.
-If more than four applications are received in a year the Board will also consider the research areas covered in the application, the range of partner organisations and locations proposed, and the quality and impact of the anticipated outcomes as well as take into consideration the breadth and diversity of applicants.
+The Royal Society’s Board will review the applications received and select up to eight Fellows for the Visiting Professorships this year.
+If more than eight applications are received, Board will also consider the research areas covered in the application, the range of partner organisations and locations proposed, and the quality and impact of the anticipated outcomes as well as take into consideration the breadth and diversity of applicants.
 The decision of the Board is final.

-Awards are expected to be announced in February 2021 and the visits should commence between 1 April 2021 and 1 April 2022.
+Awards are expected to be announced in January 2023 and the visits should take place between 1 April 2023 and 31 March 2024.

 Returning Visiting Professors will be asked to provide a short report (up to 1,000 words) outlining the main highlights of their visit and how their visit supported the exchange of expertise between scientific communities in the UK and India within 6 weeks of return.
 Visiting Professors may also be asked to provide feedback on the scheme to improve future implementation.